-Please note GamesNostalgia is a free (and no-profit) service and it does not offer any support for the games.
-In some cases the game manual is available as additional download or it’s included in the package, but this is not always possible.
+GamesNostalgia is a free (and no-profit) service, and it does not offer any support for the games.
+In some cases, the game manual is available as an additional download or included in the package, but this is not always possible.
 If you need the manual, you can try to search for it on Google, or, even better, you should check if the game is available on GOG.com or Steam, and buy it.
 GOG always provide all documentation, as well as soundtracks and additional files.
-Steam or GOG can also offer a better support compared to us.
+Steam or GOG can also offer better support compared to us.

-GamesNostalgia is not a company, it is a non-profit site maintained by volunteers in their spare time.
+GamesNostalgia is not a company; it is a non-profit site maintained by volunteers in their spare time.
 We don’t want to get a profit from this activity, but there are costs to sustain, especially for the server and the bandwidth, which is required to allow users to download the files.
-At the moment the revenue generated by advertising, is not enough to pay the costs, so any donation will be greatly appreciated.
-Click here to see how you can donate.
+Any donation will be much appreciated.
+Click here to donate.

 We work on GamesNostalgia during our spare time, we do it for passion, not to receive a salary.
-Anyway maintaining a website has a cost and in the case of GamesNostalgia the cost is high: to allow users to download files at a decent speed, we pay a monthly traffic of 1000tb per month (not to mention other smaller costs like hosting, domain, https certificate etc).
-The reason why we added banners, is to pay these costs.
-At the moment the costs are always higher than the advertising revenue, that’s why we appreciate donations (see #6).
-The day donations will cover the costs, we will be happy to remove any advertising from the site.
+Anyway maintaining a website has a cost and in the case of GamesNostalgia the cost is high: to allow users to download files at a decent speed, we buy a monthly traffic of 1000tb per month (not to mention other smaller costs like hosting, domain, https certificate, etc.).
+The reason why we added banners, is to pay these expenses.
+At the moment, donations are not enough to cover costs.
+One day, if they will be enough, we will be happy to remove any advertising from the site.

-Did we already mention donations? (see #6 and #7).
-You can also help us in other ways: speaking about GamesNostalgia with your friends; sharing our links on Facebook or Twitter; posting something about us on Reddit, Pinterest, etc. If you have a site/blog, write a small article about us and link our site.
+Besides donations, you can help us in many ways: speaking about GamesNostalgia with your friends; sharing our links on Facebook or Twitter; posting something about us on Reddit, Pinterest, etc. If you have a site/blog, write a small article about us and link our site.

 We are always open to collaborations.
 If you can write a review about a game, we will be happy to publish it.
 If you find a manual, soundtrack, a map or an enhanced version of a game, feel free to send it.
-If you are programmer and you have fixed some bugs on a game, or created a better package (i.e. using a different configuration for the emulator) we’ll be happy to use your version.
-If you have created a package for a game you don’t see on our site, we’ll be happy to add it.
-Finally, if you found a bug on our site, just tell us, we hate bugs!
+If you are a programmer and you have fixed some bugs in a game or created a better package (i.e., using a different configuration for the emulator) we’ll be happy to use your version.
+If you have created a package for a game you don’t see on our site, we’ll be glad to add it.
+Finally, if you found a bug on our website, just tell us, we hate bugs!

-We created a simple Trello board to keep track of the games that we plan to add, either because they have been selected by the team or because they have been requested by the users.
+We created a simple Trello board to keep track of the games that we plan to add.
 Games to be fixed are also reported here.
 The board is public and if you want to add cards to be board, just send us an email!

-Our Mac versions are pretty cool right?
-We have been able to create packages for DOS games and Amiga games that include the required emulators and configurations, all packed in a Mac OS application that you just need to run.
-Unfortunately creating these versions require time and patience (remember we always test them), so you won’t find a Mac version for all the titles.
+Our Mac versions are pretty cool, right?
+We have been able to create packages for DOS games and Amiga games that include the required emulators and configurations, all packed in a Mac OS application ready to be run.
+Unfortunately creating these versions need time and patience (remember we always test them), so you won’t find a Mac version of all the titles.
 Anyway if you would like to play a game for which we didn’t create the Mac version, just tell us.
 We’ll try to make it.